Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

 * **New animation:** Create a new animation.
 * **Remove:** Delete the animtion from the POI.

+* **Name**: The name is used for one of two purposes:
+  * If the Name is of the form "openUrl:https://www.mywebsite.com/" it will open up that webpage in a separate web browser window.
+NOTE: The new browser window will be in the foreground and the AR app will be running in the background!
+You need to close the browser window or bring the AR app to the foreground to continue looking at AR content.
-* **Name**: The name is only needed for a chained series of animations, e.g. when one animation finishes, a following animation should start.
+  * Otherwise, if the Name is simply an alphnumeric name, you can use in a chained series of animations, e.g. when one animation finishes, a following animation should start.
-    * Give the following animation a name, and also enter that name in the **Followed by** field of the preceding animation.
+    * Give the following animation a Name, and also enter that Name in the **Followed by** field of the preceding animation.
     * **The named following animations can even be in other POIs in the same layer!"**

 (You can click on the image below to see a larger version.)